 The fifth lumbar veins on either side drain into the iliolumbar vein, which is a tributary of the internal iliac vein.

-It’s very difficult to find nice images of a normal healthy person’s IVC, as patients generally only have detailed vascular scans if there is something wrong.
-The image below shows an anatomically normal IVC affected by anobvious disease process, but you should still be able to appreciate the overall arrangement of its branches and its relationships to the other structures in the retroperitoneal space.
+Figure 2 shows an anatomically normal IVC affected by an IVC thrombosis, you should be able to appreciate the overall arrangement of its branches and its relationships to the other structures in the retroperitoneal space.

 Mr Avinash Sewpaul